 During Ramadan 2010, there aren't any cafes open during the day for dine-in but several outlets are open for takeaways only - Burger King, Charlie's Subs, MacDonald's.
 Maybe Wafi Gourmet and Le Pain Quotidien?
-Nearby in Souk Al Bahar is the Shakespeare & Co Cafe which is open daytime during Ramadan for dine-in.
+Nearby in Souk Al Bahar is the Shakespeare & Co Cafe which is sometimes open daytime during Ramadan for dine-in (not in 2013).

 Parking at The Dubai Mall